Common Water Problem Assessment

 - Hard water causing destruction to pipes, appliances, laundry, and skin.

-Private well issues can range from simple concerns like the presence of hard water to complex issues such as having two or three forms of iron to address.
+Private wells have common water problems that range from simple concerns like the presence of hard water to complex issues such as having two or three forms of iron to address.

 - Iron: causes staining and plugged pipes, along with damaging appliances, clothing, and hair.